Jeffrey A. Rich

 During the 1980’s Mr. Rich served by appointment of the Ohio Supreme Court on the Client Security Funds Study Committee and on the Ohio Board of Bar Examiners.
 He has had nearly 200 cases before the Ohio Supreme Court, and over the last 40 years has been involved in may of the most significant real property tax cases at the Supreme Court.
 Mr. Rich has prosecuted and defended over 60,000 real estate tax cases at County Boards of Revision and over 6,000 tax cases before the Ohio State Tax Commissioner and at the Ohio Board of Tax Appeals.
 He represents dozens of property owners, schools and counties in real property tax matters.

 Mr. Rich has provided significant philanthropic and community leadership.
-He is a board member of the Arizona Citizens for the Arts’ Board.
+He was a board member of the Arizona Citizens for the Arts.
 Mr. Rich is the Vice Chairman of The Phoenix Symphony.
 He is the former Chairman and CEO of Ballet Met Columbus and winner of their Distinguished Service Award.
+Mr. Rich is on the Board of Southwest Shakespeare.
 He was past Chairman of the Parent’s Fund Drive of the Columbus Academy, former Vice-Chairman of Ballet Arizona and past Chairman of the State of Ohio Parking Commission, to which he was appointed by the Governor of Ohio.

 In The News